ChittimShalini/SoundScape-ML-Based-Audio-Genre-Recognition/README.md

 - Extracted features from the uploaded file and passed them to the trained model.

 - Displayed the predicted genre on the webpage.

+## 🎯 Use Cases
+🎵 Music Recommendation Systems – Can be used for personalized song recommendations.

+📻 Radio & Streaming Services – Helps in auto-categorizing music libraries.

+📊 Data Science Projects – A great project for understanding ML-based classification.

+🎧 Audio Content Management – Useful for automatic tagging and playlist generation.